-Dr. Joseph Kangmennaang (QNS - Black Health and Social Change)
+Dr. Joseph Kangmennaang (QNS - Black Health and Social Change) - No longer accepting applications.

 Dr. Kangmennaang's research explores transnational Black Health (sub-Saharan Africa and North America) and specifically examines how Black health and wellbeing are impacted by social, economic, and demographical changes.
 Joseph will consider independent study students for the 2025-26 academic year to help with any of the following project areas: